DylanLade/IntroToPython/README.md

 A: If we had more time this would have been more unique due to us having more time to learn what is possible with turtle.
 4. Any other thoughts about your work, the challenge, or this retrospective?
 A: Nope.

+### Cipher
+1. how did you do?
+A: I took a different approach to this assignment using the translate function to encode and decode, which does the same thing with a few less lines.
+2. How hard was the challenge to complete?
+Were there any specific aspects of the challenge that you found most difficult?
+A: This challenge was relatively easy to complete after mapping out my initial plan.
+3. Was there anything you didn’t understand or was confusing when you completed the challenge?
+Be as specific as possible.
+This information will be used to provide you with additional help in learning this material.
+A: Nope.
+4. Any other thoughts about your work, the challenge, or this retrospective?
+A: Nope.